+At December 31, 2017, we had a total of approximately \$45.4 million in outstanding commitments comprised of (i) 28 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) four capital commitments that had not been fully called.
+We recognized unrealized appreciation of approximately \$14,000 on the outstanding unfunded loan commitments and no unrealized appreciation or depreciation on the outstanding unfunded capital commitments during the year ended December 31, 2017.
+We had equity commitments of up to \$30.0 million to HMS-ORIX, which were fully funded as of December 31, 2017.
 At December 31, 2016, we had a total of approximately \$42.7 million in outstanding commitments comprised of (i) 22 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) three capital commitments that had not been fully called.
-We recognized unrealized depreciation of \$266,000 on the outstanding unfunded loan commitments and unrealized appreciation of \$14,000 on the outstanding unfunded capital commitments during the year ended December 31, 2016.
-At December 31,
+We recognized unrealized depreciation of approximately \$266,000 on our outstanding unfunded loan commitments and unrealized appreciation of approximately \$14,000 on our outstanding unfunded capital commitments during the year ended December 31, 2016.

-2015, we had a total of approximately \$34.1 million in outstanding commitments comprised of (i) 14 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) three capital commitments that had not been fully called.
-We recognized unrealized depreciation of \$79,000 on our outstanding unfunded loan commitments and unrealized depreciation of \$14,000 on our outstanding unfunded capital commitments during the year ended December 31, 2015.